Well-Posedness and Long-Time Dynamics of a Water-Waves Model with Time-Varying Boundary Delay: Introduction

 Stabilization results for the higher-order system \eqref{eq:Boussi} on the periodic domain were established in \cite{bautista-pazoto} under the conditions \( a_1 = c_1 = 0 \), with general damping applied to each equation.
 Furthermore, the local exact controllability of the system \eqref{eq:Boussi} was investigated in \cite{bautista-micu-pazoto}, where the control is localized within the interior of the domain and influences only one equation.

-Negative controllability results are explored in \cite{BP,fp-comun} when the KdV terms are removed from the system mentioned above, that is, \eqref{eq:Boussi} with \(a = a_1 = c = c_1 = 0\).
+Negative controllability results are explored in \cite{BP,fp-comun} when the third and fifth order Korteweg-de Vries (KdV) terms are removed from the system mentioned above, that is, \eqref{eq:Boussi} with \(a = a_1 = c = c_1 = 0\).
 In this case, the system consists of two coupled Benjamin-Bona-Mahony (BBM)-type equations.
-The authors demonstrated that while the linear model is approximately controllable, it is not spectrally controllable.
+The authors demonstrated that the linear model is approximately controllable but not spectrally controllable.
 This implies that although any state can be brought arbitrarily close to another, no finite linear combination of eigenfunctions, other than zero, can be driven to zero.

 Let us now consider $b = d = b_1 = d_1= 0$ and make a scaling argument to obtain the fifth-order Boussinesq system

 In the above system, we note that $c, a_1 \geq 0$.
 Thus, we consider the following case: